Hiring and Paying a Household Employee

-First, determine if you owe FICA taxes for this domestic worker
+Determine if you owe FICA taxes for this domestic worker.

 FICA taxes are paid half by employers and half by employees for Social Security and Medicare.
 The tax is 15.35 percent (7.65 percent for each the employer and employee).
 You must withhold the required amount from each employee paycheck and put aside an equivalent amount from your own funds.
 You must also withhold an additional Medicare tax amount from any household employee whom you pay $200,000 or more in a year.

 The tax is per worker, so if you pay several workers more than the annual minimum each, the tax must be paid for each worker who is paid more than the minimum.